open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ```
 - The sampling probability of the span is encoded as the base-2
-  logarithm of inverse parent inclusion probability, known as "adjusted
+  logarithm of inverse parent sampling probability, known as "adjusted
   count", which is the effective count of the Span for use in
   Span-to-Metrics pipelines.
 The value 64 is used to represent
   unknown adjusted count, and the value 63 is used to represent